TomDDG/OqtaDrive-uPCB-v1.2/README.md

 </ul>

 The COMM pin header can be used to move the OqtaDrive to 1st Microdrive, useful for QL.

+3D Printed case can be found on Thingverse (https://www.thingiverse.com/thing:4971475)

 ![Screenshot](oqtadrive_sch.png)
 ![Screenshot](oqtadrive_top.png)